carlosalexismorales/Election_Analysis/README.md

 Using Python to help audit and analyze Colorado's election

 ## Project Overview
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent logal congressional election.
+A Colorado Board of Elections employee has given the following tasks to complete the election audit of a recent logal congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.